zohaibshahzadTO/Responsive-Image-Gallery-Using-Flexbox/README.md

 Inside that, we'll make a cell and place an image inside of that.
 We'll make the cell responsive by putting a max-width on it.

 Moreover, the image should be a block level element.

+This pretty much wraps it up for mobile devices.

+# Tablet

+We'll be choosing 600px as the width to start showing the mid-screen view.
+We want the images to show up in rows of two now.

+The grid wrapping container is defined as a flex element, which will wrap in the direction of a row (horizontal).
+Since we now want the images to show up in rows of two columns, I’m going to set the width to 50%.

+# Desktop

+For desktops, we'll be using 1000px and we'll display the images in rows of three.